ldn-softdev/jtc/User Guide.md

 `jtc` will execute any of those operations only once, if multiple operations required, then those could be combined in multiple option chain sets, daisy-chained through the separator `/`.

-Once the modificatoin operation is complete, the entire resulting JSON is displayed.
+Once the modification operation is complete, the entire resulting JSON is displayed.

 ### In-place JSON modification
 By default `jtc` expects the input from `stdin`.
 If the standalone argument(s) `args` is given then `jtc` will read input from the